 What Exactly is a Powered USB Hub?

-This external power supply is a game-changer.
+This external power supply is a major upgrade.
 It means the hub doesn’t have to share your computer’s limited power resources.
 Instead, it delivers a consistent and robust stream of electricity to each connected device, ensuring everything runs smoothly without overwhelming your computer.

 Why You Absolutely Need a Powered USB Hub